binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 Another tool in a similar vein to discover-scripts, Recon-ng has a similar feel to metasploit, but for web based reconnaissance.
 If you are familiar with the metasploit framework, you will notice most of the options are very similar.
 Recon-ng has a modular framework, allowing anyone who can write some Python to contribute to the modules collection.
 This is a very powerful and easy-to-use recon tool.

+recon-ng [tracks users](https://bitbucket.org/LaNMaSteR53/recon-ng/commits/eab6307) by default using google analytics.
+You can dissable this with the [`--no-analytics`](https://bitbucket.org/LaNMaSteR53/recon-ng/commits/717c7c6) argument, also discussed in the [wiki.](https://bitbucket.org/LaNMaSteR53/recon-ng/wiki/Usage%20Guide#!analytics)

 Some of the information you may gather is:

 1. Additional companies.